-Under the legislation the fee may be used for prescribed student support services and amenities which are of a non-academic nature.
-Student consultation will take place when considering how the income will be used to enhance these services and amenities.
+The student services and amenities fee is a compulsory charge which supports services of a non-academic nature at Flinders University.
+Student consultation takes place when considering how the income will be used to enhance these services and amenities.

-As a general principle all students, irrespective of course or course level, are expected to pay the fee.
+As a general principle all domestic students, irrespective of course or course level, are expected to pay the fee.
+This includes time-based research candidates.
 To take into account the location of topic delivery, compliance with prior legislation or existing contractual obligations, some topics or cohorts of students will receive a reduction in or an exemption from the fee.

 Please see the Fee schedule for more details.

-No. However, if eligible you can apply for a SA-HELP loan.
-The SA-HELP loan scheme operates in a similar way to HECS-HELP and FEE-HELP where deferred student services and amenities fees are repaid once a student's income reaches the government minimum repayment threshold ($49,095 in 2012-2013).
+Eligible students can apply for a SA-HELP loan to defer payment of the student services and amenities fee.
+The SA-HELP loan scheme operates in a similar way to HECS-HELP and FEE-HELP where deferred student services and amenities fees are repaid once a student's income reaches the government minimum repayment threshold ($53,345 in 2014-2015).

 Australian Government legislation specifies the range of services and amenities that the fee can be expended on.
-The University consults with elected student and has published a list of priority areas.
+The University consults with elected students and has published a list of priority areas.

 Flinders University currently funds a large number of services for students on our campuses.
 The student services and amenities fee will be used to continue to support these services and to add further services and/or improve those that are currently available.